 We are more likely to drink more coffee, more alcohol, and eat later in the evening.

+You might think about the clock on the wall but did you know your body has it’s own clock?
 We have a central body clock in our brain, and peripheral body clocks in cells all around the body that take cues from our behaviour (when we eat, sleep, exercise etc).

 Changes in our routine mess up the cues, which impacts on our cortisol patterns, hunger hormones and glucose responses.